My History With ALS

-- I maintain a blog (along with its accompanying podcast) where I analyze research as a service to other Person(s) with ALS (PALS).
+- I maintain a blog (along with its accompanying podcast) where I analyze research as a service to other Person(s) with ALS (PALS)

 - I provide Information Technology advice to PALS to help them transition, including remote admin sessions on their computers

-- I am part of a global “family” of PALS formed using social media.
+- I helped create and am part of a global “family” of PALS formed using social media

-- I am an active and aggressive advocate for awareness, creating and distributing multiple PSAs.
+- I am an active and aggressive advocate for awareness, creating and distributing multiple PSAs and educational videos

-- I consult with non-profit and privately-funded biotechs and with universities on projects to benefit PALS
+- I consult with nonprofit and privately-funded biotechs and with universities on projects to benefit PALS

-- I co-founded and actively manage two nonprofits dedicated to bringing near-term treatment to patients (was the ALS Emergency Treatment Fund, is now Wide Trial) and bringing new treatments from lab to clinical trial.
+- I co-founded and/or actively manage two nonprofits dedicated to bringing near-term treatment to patients (was the ALS Emergency Treatment Fund, is now Wide Trial) and bringing new treatments from lab to clinical trial

 After more than 150 years, ALS continues to be the best-kept medical secret.
 With an incidence equivalent to Multiple Sclerosis and a considerably more ghoulish prognosis, it is amazing that more attention is not paid to research.
 For 90% of cases there is no cause.
 There is no risk factor or lifestyle choice which can avoid it.
 It can happen to you.
 With every day of delay people gruesomely die and families are irrevocably shattered.
 The country has a house on fire and right now we only have a squirtgun with which to douse the flames.
 We desperately need more funding for research to understand the biology underlying ALS, more government incentive to bring discoveries through translation to human trials, and more rapid access to these prospective treatments.
 Time is very short for PALS.
 What if Professor Stephen Hawking had usual progression and was taken before he could produce his extraordinary work?
 How many more “Stephen Hawkings” do we lose every day?